 Love spending time outdoors?

 Journey through field, forest, wetlands and urban areas to discover the wonders and mysteries of Michigan’s natural environment.
-Through 4-H environmental and outdoor education projects you will learn about the interconnection of people and nature.
+Through 4-H environmental and outdoor education projects on topics such as environmental resource management, entomology, outdoor recreation and education, soils, wildlife, fisheries and marine life, you will learn about the interconnection of people and nature.
 You’ll also develop respect and appreciation for and a sense of stewardship toward our natural resources.
 Enjoy time outdoors and develop an understanding and appreciation of the environment through three core theme areas:

 - Basic science and ecology

 - Interrelationships and impacts